gunnaraas/gunnaraas.com/content/wishlist.md

 ### :dollar: Case fans
 I'm trying to get rid of all the unnecessary lighting in my computer, the biggest thing being my red LED case fans.
 I like my computer to be as quiet as possible.
 A couple [120mm Noctua case fans](https://noctua.at/en/products/fan) would be awesome (especially the limited edition black ones)

-### :dollar::dollar: New Mouse <br>
-I want a new wired mouse that doesn't light up the room with bright, unnecessary lighting.
-I like a heavy, adjustable weight mouse with an ergonomic grip.
-Logitech's gaming mice (like a [G502 Hero](https://www.logitechg.com/en-us/products/gaming-mice/g502-hero-gaming-mouse.910-005469.html)) would be rad.

 ### :dollar::dollar: Keycaps
 I'd like a set of artisan keycaps.
 Nothing specific, since they're usually small batch.
 [Drop.com](https://drop.com/) is a good site for finding these.
 I like ones without letters, that have a super key instead of a Window key, or a Hiragana layout.
 My primary mechanical keyboard is a standard 82-key.